CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 Looking at the ISS architecture, there are two very important patterns that are being followed.

 First of all, any framework does NOT allow to link modules on the same layer.
 That is a prevention for creating cross linking cycles in between frameworks.
 For example, if Network module would link Radio module and Radio module would link Network module we would be in a serious trouble.
-Surprisingly, not every time Xcode build fails in such set up, however, it will have a really hard time with compiling and linking up until one day it starts failing.
+Surprisingly, not every time Xcode build fails in such set up, however, it will have a really hard time with compiling and linking, up until one day it starts failing.

 Second of all, each layer can link frameworks only from its sublayer.
 This ensures the vertical linking pattern.
 That being said, the cross linking dependencies will also not happen on the the vertical level.